cecilartavion/Random_State_Generator/README.md

 If the second coordinate is 1, a json file of the graph with the data will be saved into a folder called OUTPUT.

-- `grid_placement`: A tuple of length 2, 3, or 4.
-The grid corresponds to how each sample of `sample_num` census blocks is placed in the countryside.
-The first element of each tuple describes the method used to build the countryside and possible the cities.
-The method options are 'random', 'fixed', and 'mixed' and must be given as strings.
-The remaining elements in each tuple are positive integers.
-For the tuple lengths, the method corresponds to the length of the tuple.
-That is, the length 2, 3, and 4 tuples have the first element as 'random', 'fixed', and 'mixed' respectively.
-  - When the method is set to 'random', the first sample of census blocks is placed at grid location (0,0) (x,y coordinate locations).
-Then all of the subsequent samples are placed iteratively around what has been constructed so far for the grid.
-So for the second sample, the possible locations would be (0,1), (1,0), (-1,0), and (0,-1).
-  - When `grid_placement` is set to ('fixed',m,n), a rectangular m by n grid is made using mn samples.
-The first sample is placed in location (0,0) and the rectangle is constructed with corners (0,0), (a-1,0), (b-1,0), and (a-1,b-1).
-  - When `grid_placement` is set to ('mixed',m,n,p), a rectangular m by n grid is made using mn samples like when the method was 'fixed'.
-Then p additional samples of census blocks are added iteratively to the boundary of the rectangle using the 'random' method.
-In total, there will be mnp samples.
 - `sampling_method`: A string which represents how each sample is built.
 The options for this string are 'rect' and 'diam'.
   - For 'rect', a random census block is chosen (urban or rural depends which part of the code this variable is executed).
   Then a window is drawn around one census block.